opsani/bank-of-anthos/appdynamics/README.md

 [AppDynamics](https://www.appdynamics.com/) is an application performance management platform that allows for robust metric gathering and control of deployments.

-This repo is built to serve the necessary components to instrument Bank of Anthos with AppDynamics agents.
+This is a modified version built to serve the necessary components to instrument Bank of Anthos with AppDynamics agents.

-## Prerequistes and Components
+## Prerequisites and Components

 1. `kubectl` cli command version appropriate to your cluster
 2. bash command line interpreter (to run the deployment scripts)
-3. target kubernetes cluster with at least **8** AWS m5.xl equivalent nodes avaialble exclusively for this test
+3. target kubernetes cluster with at least **8** AWS m5.xl equivalent nodes available exclusively for this test
 4. ability to create a namespace, or define a namespace in the NAMESPACE environment variable for Bank of Anthos
 5. ability to create the metrics-service (or already have it installed) in the kube-systems administrative namespace
 6. an AppDynamics account with sufficient licenses for all services (alternatively, selectively use the non-instrumented images for certain services accordingly), as well as proper allocation of these licenses under rules